 - Giampaolo Talamo, M.D.

 What is the Large Granular Lymphocyte Leukemia Registry?

 The Large Granular Lymphocyte (LGL) Leukemia Registry is a national registry that collects, manages, and analyzes information on people with LGL leukemia.
 It also maintains a bank of blood and tissue samples from people with LGL leukemia.
-The registry is maintained at the Penn State Hershey Cancer Institute located at the Penn State Milton S. Hershey Medical Center in Hershey, Pennsylvania.
+The registry is maintained at the Penn State Cancer Institute located at the Penn State Milton S. Hershey Medical Center in Hershey, Pennsylvania.

 What are the goals of the registry?

 - To collect and study information on people with Large Granular Lymphocyte (LGL) leukemia over an extended period of time.
 This information includes blood counts, symptoms, treatment, patient medical history, and family medical history.
 By collecting information on people with LGL leukemia twice a year, we are able to gain valuable information about the progression and treatment of this disease.

 - To collect and store blood and tissue from people with LGL leukemia.
 This blood and tissue will be studied in the future and may be used to develop new diagnostic tests, therapies, or treatments for this disease.

 What are the scientific objectives of the registry?

 To determine the natural history and pathogenesis of this disorder and correlate clinical outcomes with laboratory parameters.
 We will test the hypothesis that systemic symptoms are a poor prognostic feature.
 By using a comparative analysis of results from patients exhibiting varying symptoms and forms of LGL leukemia we hope to find the cause of this disease and to grasp a better understanding of it.